scallops-cloud/nodejs-basic-course/01-node-intro/exercises/01-02-read-args/README.md

    - Ex. `node index.js hello`
    - Then "hello" should be written to the `data.txt`

+2. In a new file `read.js`, write a logic to read file, then `console.log` the file content.

+   - Ex. `node read.js`
+   - Then the content of `data.txt` should be displayed

-2. Test and see if it works as expected
+3. Test and see if it works as expected

 ## Challenge:

-1. How to append the text with space?
+1. How to write the text with space?

    - Ex. `This is the sentence`